Paul Carroll (poet): Academic career

 Blue Ridge Mountains of North Carolina.
 Here he continued to write poetry every day until his death from cancer on Labor Day weekend, 1996.
-He published two books at this location, "The Beaver Dam Road Poems" and "Straight Poets I Have Known and Loved" and his old friend, Jim Dickey, said that "this body of Paul's work was his finest."
+He published two books at this location, The Beaver Dam Road Poems and Straight Poets I Have Known and Loved and his old friend, James Dickey, said that "this body of Paul's work was his finest."
 All of these poems are archived at the University of Chicago, Special Collections.
 His ashes reside in the columbarium wall at St. Elizabeth Catholic Church in Boone, North Carolina.